-Home Worm Farming – Worm Farm harvesting Worms cannot survive in worm cast, vermi cast so now is the time to harvest the worm cast and reset your home worm farm.
+Home Worm Farming – Worm Farm harvesting Worms cannot survive in worm castings, vermi cast so now is the time to harvest the worm cast and reset your home worm farm.

 Harvesting Worm Cast, Vermi Cast